 In today's organizations, corporate communication has become a department that integrates disciplines that had an independent and autonomous development in other times.
 The need to strategically organize communication interventions generated an area or department that generally depends on the presidency or the organization's highest authority.
-This area manages the corporate strategic objectives and tactically organizes the interventions towards external audiences through different internal communication tools and organizes the communication with internal audiences through appropriate tools for this corporate audience.
+This area manages the corporate strategic objectives and tactically organizes the interventions toward external audiences through different internal communication tools and organizes the communication with internal audiences through appropriate tools for this corporate audience.

 Corporative Communication & Public Relations (Based on Cornelissen, 2020)